|

 and Fumes: The first decision of the day was made for us by Mother Nature: drive.
 The fog layer started at about 50'

-departure will not be an early one.
-We headed out of the valley early this morning driving to
+AGL in We headed out of the valley early this morning driving to

-against the tree.
-What a beauty!
-I was hopping in and out of the car checking out the various
+Yellowstone to see the animals and the geysers, both of I was hopping in and out of the car checking out the various

 mud pots, fountains, steam holes and geysers on this west side of the park.
 Punctuating each thermal stop was an animal encouter: